 Michelle Pfeiffer makes yet another comeback in Darren Aronofsky’s “Mother!”
 (Paramount), while past nominees Michelle Williams and Naomi Watts return in two real-life stories, P.T.
 Barnum biopic “The Greatest Showman” (Fox) and Destin Daniel Cretton’s adaptation of Jeannette Walls’ memoir “The Glass Castle” (Lionsgate), respectively.

-Contenders to emerge from Sundance include Holly Hunter, who steals the show alongside Ray Romano in Amazon’s “The Big Sick,” Melissa Leo, who steals nuns-gone-bad drama “Novitiate” (Sony Pictures Classics), “Raging Bull” star Cathy Moriarty as a tenacious grandma in “Patti Cake$” (Fox Searchlight), and an unrecognizable Mary J. Blige, who popped out of the sprawling ensemble in Dee Rees’ acclaimed southern drama “Mudbound” (Netflix).
+Contenders to emerge from Sundance include Holly Hunter, who steals the show alongside Ray Romano in Amazon’s “The Big Sick,” Melissa Leo, who pops in nuns-gone-bad drama “Novitiate” (Sony Pictures Classics), “Raging Bull” star Cathy Moriarty as a tenacious grandma in “Patti Cake$” (Fox Searchlight), and an unrecognizable Mary J. Blige, who shines amid the sprawling ensemble in Dee Rees’ acclaimed southern drama “Mudbound” (Netflix).
 The Academy loves such riches to rags transformations.

 A list of early possibilities is below.
 No film is deemed a frontrunner unless I have seen it.

 Kirsten Dunst (“The Beguiled”)